When Is a Root Canal No Longer an Option?

 - Pain when biting or chewing that has gradually worsened over time

 These symptoms do not automatically mean a root canal is no longer possible.
 In many cases, prompt treatment can still achieve a positive outcome.
 The key message is that early assessment provides the widest range of treatment options.
+If you are experiencing any of these symptoms, it may be helpful to book a dental consultation to discuss your concerns with an experienced dental team.

 What Happens When a Tooth Cannot Be Saved?